GAIUS AUTOMOTIVE INC.

 - Booth number 8-511

-Rapide 3 is a three-wheeled EV bike designed for last-mile delivery.
-Its slim body reduces the impact of traffic congestion and parking limitations, while offering five times the cargo capacity of a standard two-wheeler.
-This EV addresses both efficiency and sustainability in urban logistics.
+Rapide3 is a three-wheeled electric delivery bike specifically designed for last-mile logistics.
+Its slim body makes it less affected by traffic congestion and parking limitations, while offering five times the cargo capacity of a typical two-wheeled motorcycle.

 Exhibited products | Rapide3 EV Three-Wheel Bike / GAIUS AUTOMOTIVE Inc. (Made in Taiwan) The Rapide3 is a commercial EV three-wheeler designed specifically for last-mile delivery, combining excellent driving performance, safety features, design, and durability.
 It offers safe and cost-effective vehicle and energy management, improving efficiency for logistics, postal, and e-commerce operations while supporting ESG and SDGs goals.
 With about five times the load capacity of a two-wheel motorcycle, the Rapide3 features spacious cargo space, powerful performance, agile handling, and advanced safety systems.
 It meets diverse business needs as a next-generation, high-quality mobility solution.
 Its patented 35° Tilt System dynamically shifts the center of gravity to maintain optimal traction, handling, and balance, ensuring stable driving even when fully loaded at high speeds.
 Beyond logistics, it’s highly maneuverable for initial response in disaster and accident sites, especially where four-wheeled vehicles can’t access.
 It also holds promise as a "First Aid Electric Mobility" for disaster-prone areas and government agencies. |